 This post is part of a blog tour promoting the new book, Baking by Hand, by Andy and Jackie King.
-The publisher provided me with a copy of the book as well as a copy to give away.
-UPDATE: The Giveaway is Closed.
+The publisher provided me with a copy of the book.

 My history of cookbook purchases describes a Bell curve.
 I started out small, progressed to buying a car payment’s worth every month and then tapered off when I decided that I didn’t really need any more.
 These days, I rarely purchase cookbooks.
 I think I’ve bought two this entire year.

 While I was given this book to read and share, I must admit that I wasn’t jumping up and down over the idea.
 Until I started to read.
 I couldn’t stop reading.
 I sort of felt like I was in a church listening to a sermon from a particularly passionate preacher.
 And he was preaching to me, the choir.
 I kept nodding and wanting to shout an “Amen!” or a “Preach, friends!” on more than one occasion.